soulwing/alpine-postgresql/README.md

 This initialization scripts configures the database cluster's host-based access control to allow connections to the database server.

 The environment variable `DB_HBA_TRUST_NETS` specifies a space-delimited list of IP networks that should by allowed with the `trust` authentication mechanism.
+By default, all global scope IP networks assigned to interfaces in the container are trusted.
+This allows and trusts connections from other containers in the same Docker network, as well as allowing connections from the host when operating in any of the bridge network modes.

-By default, the network `172.17.0.0/16` is added, which allows and trusts connections from the container's host.
-If you don't want this default behavior, set `DB_HBA_TRUST_NETS` to `none`.
+If you don't want this default behavior, set `DB_HBA_TRUST_NETS` to `none` or specify whatever network addresses you wish to trust.

 The environment variable `DB_HBA_MD5_NETS` specifies a space-delimited list of IP networks that should be allowed with the `md5` authentication mechanism.
 By default no networks of this type are added by default.